-HB’s inclusive environment, outstanding faculty, and unique programs draw families from 89 communities across Northeast Ohio to its beautiful 16-acre Shaker Heights campus, which houses an aquatics center, IDEA Lab, visual and performing arts spaces, turf playing field, Upper School learning commons, and working television studio.
-Immersive academic, service, and cultural opportunities abound, and graduates attend many of the world’s top universities.
+HB’s inclusive environment, outstanding faculty, and unique programs draw families from nearly 90 communities across Northeast Ohio to its beautiful 16-acre Shaker Heights campus, which houses an aquatics center, IDEA Lab, visual and performing arts spaces, turf playing field, Upper School learning commons, and working television studio.
+With immersive academic, service, and cultural opportunities abound, HB graduates attend many of the world’s top universities.

 The school is consistently honored by well-regarded educational institutions, social service organizations, businesses, professional societies, and journalistic publications.
 The number of HB students who have been named finalists or semifinalists in the prestigious Intel and Siemens science competitions far surpasses all other schools in Ohio and all independent girls' day schools in the United States.
-In 2017, HB seniors Regan Brady and Lina Ghosh were named U.S. Presidential Scholars, one of the highest honors bestowed on high school students in the country.
-Remarkably, this was the second consecutive year for two HB students to receive the distinction.
-HB is the alma mater of 10 U.S. Presidential Scholars since 1996.
+HB is also the alma mater of 10 U.S. Presidential Scholars since 1996 -- one of the highest honors bestowed on high school students in the country.

-Eighty-two percent of the members of the Class of 2017 were accepted to their top-choice schools, or one of their top choices, if they ranked them by group.
-In total, 17 percent of the class received 20 Ivy League offers, and HB students were accepted to and are attending all eight Ivies.
-These graduates also amassed more than $11 million dollars in merit and other college scholarships, including full tuition packages.
-Thirteen students in the class of 2017 were named National Merit Finalists, seven were National Merit Commended Students, and seven received National Merit scholarships.
+Eighty percent of the members of the Class of 2018 were accepted to their top-choice schools, or one of their top choices, if they ranked them by group, including all eight Ivy League colleges.
+These graduates also amassed more than $16 million dollars in merit and other college scholarships, including full tuition packages.
+Ten students in the class of 2018 were named National Merit Finalists, and 15 were National Merit Commended Students.

-Since its beginning as "afternoon classes for young ladies" at the all-boys private Brooks Military School in downtown Cleveland, Hathaway Brown School has been helping students find and pursue opportunities, maximize their own potential, and make a difference in the world.
-The school moved to its current location in Shaker Heights in 1927 and it is now home to 873 students in preschool through 12th grade, 35 percent of whom are students of color.
-Forty-three percent of students received financial aid awards (grades K-12) or merit awards (grades 9-12) in 2016-2017.
+Since its beginning as "afternoon classes for young ladies" at the all-boys private Brooks Military School in downtown Cleveland, Hathaway Brown School has helped students find and pursue opportunities, maximize their own potential, and make a difference in the world.
+The school moved to its current location in Shaker Heights in 1927 and it is now home to approximately 860 students in the Infant & Toddler Center through 12th grade, 41 percent of whom are students of color.
+Forty-four percent of students received financial aid awards (grades K-12) or merit awards (grades 9-12) in 2018-2019.